sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_34_LogicGatesNOTORANDgates/Quiz01.md

 **Description**

-a) This is the symbolic representation of NOT gate.

-b) This is the symbolic representation of NOT gate.

-c) This is the symbolic representation of NOT gate.

-d) This is the symbolic representation of NOT gate.
+This is the symbolic representation of NOT gate.

 ---
 ---